-In order to request Consideration of Deferred Action for Childhood Arrivals from the USCIS, you need to collect documents that prove you are eligible.
+In order to apply for DACA, you need to collect documents that prove you are eligible.
 You can get some of these documents from City agencies.

 NYC Department of Education (DOE)

 If you are a current or former DOE student, you can visit the main office at your current or former school to request the following: